Cray-HPE/docs-csm/operations/node_management/Replace_a_Compute_Blade.md

 Replace an HPE Cray EX liquid-cooled compute blade.

+## Prerequisites

+- The Cray command line interface \(CLI\) tool is initialized and configured on the system.
+See [Configure the Cray Command Line Interface](../configure_cray_cli.md).

+- The Slingshot fabric must be configured with the desired topology.

+- The System Layout Service (SLS) must have the desired HSN configuration.

+- Check the status of the high-speed network (HSN) and record link status before the procedure.

+- The blades must have the coolant drained and filled during the swap to minimize cross-contamination of cooling systems.

+  - Review procedures in *HPE Cray EX Coolant Service Procedures H-6199*
+  - Review the *HPE Cray EX Hand Pump User Guide H-6200*

+- The System Admin Toolkit \(SAT\) is installed and configured on the system.

 ## Shutdown software and power off the blade

 1. Temporarily disable endpoint discovery service (MEDS) for the compute nodes(s) being replaced.